 What is BDS…Or, the Short Version

-However, TIME Magazine concedes that many feel that its focus on Israel is “unfair.”
+However, a TIME Magazine article from February of this year notes that many feel that the movement’s focus on Israel is “unfair.”
 In fact, the Anti-Defamation League calls BDS one of the world’s most controversial boycott movements.
 The primary concern is that this focus on pressuring Israel specifically is anti-Semitic, or could lead to increased antisemitism.
 According to TIME, 33 U.S. states have implemented laws that punish support for BDS as a result.

 Student Council Progress